tsdicloud/cce-opentelekom-kube/README.md

 # cce-opentelekom-kube
-Installation scripts and tools to establish a docker/kubectl controller for OPenTelekom CCE service
+Installation scripts and tools to establish a docker/kubectl controller for OpenTelekom CCE service